 SES Book Award

-Recommendations for books to receive the Award will be drawn from the following sources:
+Books must have a publication within the past three years.
+Recommendations for books to receive the SES Book Award are drawn from the following sources:

 - Positive reviews of books in the BJES;